Polar Coding for Secret-Key Generation: Introduction

 \section{Introduction}

-Unlike classical cryptography, physical-layer security relies on information theoretic metrics rather than complexity theory and the supposed hardness of solving certain mathematical problems.
+Unlike classical cryptography, physical-layer security relies on information-theoretic metrics rather than complexity theory and the supposed hardness of solving certain mathematical problems.
 In particular, information-theoretic secret-key generation protocols~\cite{Maurer93,Ahlswede93} put no limits on the computational power of the adversary.
 In such protocols, legitimate users and eavesdropper observe the realizations of correlated random variables.
 The legitimate users, who can publicly communicate, then aim at extracting a common secret-key from their observations.
 The maximum number of secret-key bits per observed realization of the random variables is called the secret-key capacity~\cite{Maurer93,Ahlswede93}.

-Closed-form expressions for the secret-key capacity have been derived for a large variety of models~\cite{Maurer93,Ahlswede93,Csiszar00,Csiszar04,Ye05,Csiszar08,Csiszar10, Watanabe10b,Nitinawarat12,Chou12b,Csiszar13}.
+Bounds for the secret-key capacity have been derived for a large variety of models~\cite{Maurer93,Ahlswede93,Csiszar00,Csiszar04,Ye05,Csiszar08,Csiszar10, Watanabe10b,Nitinawarat12,Chou12b,Csiszar13,Chou13g}.
 Unfortunately, most rely on typicality arguments and do not provide direct insight into the design of practical secret-key capacity-achieving schemes.
 There are, however, a few exceptions.
 For instance, there exist constructive schemes for some multiterminal scenarios~\cite{Nitinawarat10,Nitinawarat10b} based on explicit algorithms for tree packing.
 In addition, sequential methods can be constructed that successively handle reliability and secrecy by means of reconciliation and privacy amplification.
-While sequential methods lead to low-complexity schemes for unlimited public communication~\cite{Maurer00,Bloch11}, their application to rate-limite public communication~\cite{Nitinawarat12,Chou12b} requires vector quantization for which, to the best of our knowledge, no low complexity schemes are known.
+While sequential methods lead to low-complexity schemes for unlimited public communication~\cite{Maurer00,Bloch11}, their application to rate-limited public communication~\cite{Nitinawarat12,Chou12b} requires vector quantization for which, to the best of our knowledge, no low-complexity schemes are known.